unlock-protocol/unlock/unlock-protocol.com/blog/wordpress-plugin.md

 ## Writing locked stories

-The plugin provides you with "Blocks" which can be used in the [Gutemberg Editor](https://wordpress.org/gutenberg/) (WordPress 5.0 and later), for both posts and pages.
+The plugin provides you with "Blocks" which can be used in the [Gutenberg Editor](https://wordpress.org/gutenberg/) (WordPress 5.0 and later), for both posts and pages.
 We provide 3 different blocks:

 - The _locked_ block: a block whose content (rich text) is visible to non-members.
 - The _unlocked_ block: a block whose content (rich text) is visible only to members.